Sundarbans National Park

-The Sundarbans National Park is a national park, tiger reserve and biosphere reserve in West Bengal, India.
+Sundarbans National Park is a national park in West Bengal, India, and core part of tiger reserve and biosphere reserve.
 It is part of the Sundarbans on the Ganges Delta and adjacent to the Sundarban Reserve Forest in Bangladesh.
-It is located to south-west of the Bangladesh.
+It is located to south-west of Bangladesh.
 The delta is densely covered by mangrove forests, and is one of the largest reserves for the Bengal tiger.
 It is also home to a variety of bird, reptile and invertebrate species, including the salt-water crocodile.
 The present Sundarban National Park was declared as the core area of Sundarban Tiger Reserve in 1973 and a wildlife sanctuary in 1977.
 On 4 May 1984 it was declared a national park.
 It is a UNESCO World Heritage Site inscribed in 1987, and it has been designated as a Ramsar site since 2019.
-It is considered as a World Network of Biosphere Reserve (Man and Biosphere Reserve) from 1989.
+It is considered as a World Network of Biosphere Reserve (Man and Biosphere Reserve) from 10 November 2001.

 The first forest management division to have jurisdiction over the Sundarbans was established in 1869.
 In 1875 a large portion of the mangrove forests was declared as reserved forests under the Forest Act, 1865 (Act VIII of 1865).
 The remaining portions of the forests were declared a reserve forest the following year and the forest, which was so far administered by the civil administration district, was placed under the control of the Forest Department.
 A forest division, which is the basic forest management and administration unit, was created in 1879 with the headquarters in Khulna, Bangladesh.
 The first management plan was written for the period 1893–1898.

 In 1911, it was described as a tract of unexamined waste country and was excluded from the census.
 It then stretched for about 165 mi from the mouth of the Hugli to the mouth of the Meghna river and was bordered inland by the three settled districts of the 24 parganas, Khulna and Bakerganj.
 The total area (including water) was estimated at 6526 sqmi.
 It was a water-logged jungle, in which tigers and other wild beasts abounded.
 Attempts at reclamation had not been very successful.
 The Sundarbans was everywhere intersected by river channels and creeks, some of which afforded water communication throughout the Bengal region both for steamers and for native ships.
 The maximum part of the delta is located in Bangladesh.